zsunpku/CWC_ANN/README.md

 - [Week00](./Week00/) contains brief notes from our first exploratory meeting
 - [Week01](./Week01/) has installation instructions for `conda`, slides on our introduction to neural networks, and an some `jupyter` notebooks for getting started with TensorFlow
-- [Week02](./Week02/) has notebooks for building image classification models with keras and slides on neural network architectures
+- [Week02](./Week02/) has notebooks for building image classification models with keras and slides on neural network architectures.
+There is also an `environment.yml` file which you can use in a custom conda environment for installing keras and tensorflow.